chemodun/X4-XMLDiffAndPatch/README.md

 Also, you can use appropriate tool to patch XML files with diff files, this action has reason to check how your diff file will be applied to the vanilla XML file.
 Or better understand, what other modders did in their mods.

 ## Important note

 It is highly recommended to use the `diff.xsd` file to validate the diff XML files.
 It is especially important when you creating them by `XMLDiff.exe`.

 ## How to use

 1. Download the latest release from:

   - GitHub [releases page](https://github.com/chemodun/x4_XMLDiffAndPatch/releases/) - there is an archive file `XMLDiffAndPatch.zip`.
   - [NexusMods](https://www.nexusmods.com/x4foundations/mods/1578) - there is an archive file `XMLDiffAndPatch.zip`.

 2. Extract the archive file to any useful location.
-3. Inside will be a folder, named XMLDiffAndPatch with two executable - `XMLDiff.exe` and `XMLPatch.exe`.
+3. Inside will be a folder, named XMLDiffAndPatch with two executables - `XMLDiff.exe` and `XMLPatch.exe`.

 ### How to create a diff file

 There is a command line help for the `XMLDiff` tool:

 ```
 XMLDiff 0.2.13
 Developed by Chem O`Dun